joshmorel/joshmorel.ca_pelican_old/content/install-nextcloud-dev-vm.rst

 Install MariaDB
 ~~~~~~~~~~~~~~~

 MySQL and MariaDB should work equally well for Nextcloud.
-While MySQL remains the standard for the LAMP stack on Ubuntu (CentOS prefers MariaDB), I decided to use MariaDB for reasons outlined in this article: https://seravo.fi/2015/10-reasons-to-migrate-to-mariadb-if-still-using-mysql
+While MySQL remains the standard for the LAMP stack on Ubuntu (CentOS prefers MariaDB), I decided to use MariaDB for reasons similar to those outlined in this article: https://seravo.fi/2015/10-reasons-to-migrate-to-mariadb-if-still-using-mysql

 First, install the server & client packages: